Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Progression: Place your hands on your head whilst doing this to increase the stretch

-Notes: People often find that they feel more balanced and in control with IT band stretches when they use the wall for balance
+Top Tip: People often find that they feel more balanced and in control with IT band stretches when they use the wall for balance

 Progression: You can increase the intensity of iliobtibial band stretches by using a foam roller.
 Lie as shown with the roller underneath the area of pain (at a right angle to your body) and as you hold this stretch, gently roll backwards and forwards on the roller.

-Tips: Keep your hips flat on the bed/table rather than letting them twist up
+Top Tip: Keep your hips flat on the bed/table rather than letting them twist up

-If you find it hard to do Iliotibial band stretches effectively, getting someone to help can
+If you find it hard to do iliotibial band stretches effectively, getting someone to help can

 make a big difference.
 They may be able to help you stretch your ITB